GabrielBLisboa/springboot-101/README.md

 Framework: Maven + Java + Spring Boot <br>
 Dependencies: H2 Database + Spring Data JPA + SpringWeb <br>

-Both <b> jparepository </b> and <b> userdept </b> have the same main purpose: to connect the Object Oriented Java program with records in a SQL database.
+Both <b> jparepository </b> and <b> userdept </b> have the same main purpose: to connect the Java program with records in a SQL database.
 The database was populated with a import.sql file.

 The Spring framework provides us with Annotations that save us a lot of time used to inform the objects relation to the database, like:<br>
 @Id - mark the variable that contains the primary key<br>